SimonGsponer/extracurricular_coding/pulling_NASDAQ.md

 Let's see how you can get this done:

-## Step 1: Get NASDAQ stock symbols
+## Step 1: Get NASDAQ Stock Symbols

 First of all, we need the stock symbol of every company that is listed on NASDAQ.
 For example, the stock symbol of `Apple` or `Facebook` is `APPL`/`FB` respectively.
 Since it is the 21st century, we would like to get this list without copy-pasting the stock symbols of every single company (of which there are more than 3000!).
 Luckily, NASDAQ publishes a `.txt` file that lists all quoted companies.
 [Click here to check it out yourself.](https://bit.ly/2U4x8r7) So how do we get this `.txt` file on our computer to make use of it later on?
 In short, we'll use the `ftp` module of `python 3` to extract the relevant information.